 A pressure canner will most often work better on a glass stovetop between the two.
 We say this because pressure canners tend to have smoother exteriors and bases than pressure cookers and won't get as hot on your glass surfaces.

-That said, pressure cookers get warmer than canners simply due to the food they typically cook, so if you try to keep your pot under 250 degrees, you shouldn't run into any significant problems.
+Pressure cookers get warmer than canners simply due to the food they typically cook, so if you try to keep your pot under 250 degrees F, you shouldn't run into any significant problems.

 Again, your cookware should come with instructions that state whether you can use them on glass/smooth top ranges, so everyone will be different.